mrackwitz/FlappsyBird/README.md

 FlappsyBird
 ===========

+---

+#### :warning: Out-of-date :warning:
+This was done in the week of WWDC '14 when the first version of Swift was introduced and never been updated since.

+---

 FlappyBird written in Swift - step by step.

 Clone the entire repo and checkout either the [first step](/../../tree/steps/001_clean_new_xcode_project)